 There are a number of aspects that should be considered to run a successful restaurant business.
 Maintaining a healthy balance between the expenditure and the revenue is crucial.
-Restaurant Food Cost constitutes a major part of the overall costs.
+Restaurant food cost constitutes a major part of the overall costs.
 Simply put, restaurant food costs is the cost of all the raw materials used in preparing a dish.
 Ideally, the food cost should be between 30-40% of the menu price.
 However, costs tend to increase owing to wastage and theft of ingredients.
-This a detailed guide on Food and Beverage Control will give you an insight on how to control your restaurant costs.
+This Detailed Guide on Food and Beverage Control will give you an insight on how to cut food cost in your restaurant.

-A number of factors are responsible for the rising restaurant Food Cost that leads to losses.
-When the cost of the raw materials rise, the yield decreases and the menu price remains constant, the food cost rises.
-Moreover, restaurateurs cannot compromise on the quality of the food nor they can suddenly decrease the portion size which will displease their customers.
-At the same time, increasing the price rates leads to dissatisfaction and loss of customers too.
+A number of factors are responsible for raising a restaurant’s food cost which leads to losses.
+When the cost of raw materials rise or the yield decreases but the menu price remains constant, food cost rises.
+Moreover, restaurateurs can neither compromise on the quality of food nor can they suddenly decrease the portion size.
+At the same time, increasing the price may also result in a loss of customers.

 To help restaurateurs strike a balance between restaurant food costs, quality, menu pricing and of course, customer satisfaction, we talked to some industry veterans to know how they control food costs in their restaurants.
 To know what they said, read on:-

 How to Manage Restaurant Food Cost, and Keep It Under Control

-These 7 tips will help you manage and control your restaurant Food Cost.
-Try them out!
+These 7 tips will help you manage and control your restaurant food cost.
+Try them out right away!

 1. Menu Engineering

-Menu Engineering is the most important part of managing restaurant Food Cost.
-A menu is not just a piece of paper with a display of dishes with prices listed on it, but the first step of selling your product.
+Menu Engineering is the most important part of managing restaurant food costs.
+A menu is not just a piece of paper with a display of dishes and prices listed on it, but the first step of selling your product.
 Restaurateurs can simply use the relative pricing method to lure customers into spending more by highlighting high-profit items.

 Variety alone does not constitute a good menu.
-A menu which lets restaurateurs utilize same ingredients in multiple dishes will help them make the utmost use of the ingredient, prevent wastage and also curtail expenses in buying different ingredients.
+A menu which lets restaurateurs utilize the same ingredient in multiple dishes will help them make the utmost use of the ingredient, prevent wastage and also curtail expenses in buying different ingredients.
 This method is how most restaurateurs cut food cost in their restaurants and roll in higher profits.

-There is a lot of fresh produce that is not available easily all the year round, and it is important to provide dishes with fresh ingredients at the best price to the guests.
-In this case, updating the menu according to the seasonal dishes is a great idea to manage restaurant food costs.
+There is a lot of fresh produce that is not available easily all year round, but it is important to provide dishes with fresh ingredients at the best price to your customers.
+In this case, updating the menu according to seasonal dishes is a great idea to manage restaurant food costs.
 A seasonal menu will not only help you cut down on your regular food costs but also let you delight your customers with innovative dishes and recipes.

 2. Following a Standard Recipe

-All the successful restaurateurs/chefs agree that following a standard recipe is the most effective method of controlling the Food Cost.
+All the successful restaurateurs/chefs agree that following a standard recipe is the most effective method of controlling food cost in restaurants.
 A standard recipe is the one that follows a set of instructions to prepare a particular dish, and that has been tried and tested over time.

-Altering recipes more than often leads to a misbalance in the food stock, more purchase for raw materials and hence, more overall expenditure.
+Altering recipes too often leads to more overall expenditure as more ingredients need to be purchased and the inventory is never stable.
 Maintaining a standard recipe helps reduce the chances of wastage and keeps the amount of ingredient used per dish in check.

 3. Correct Receiving of Raw Materials

 Maximum discrepancies in food cost occur when raw materials are being purchased from the market.
-Everything that you purchase for your restaurant kitchen needs to be weighed and measured to make sure that the right amount of product has been delivered.
+Everything that you purchase for your restaurant kitchen needs to be weighed and measured to ensure that the right amount of product has been delivered.

-For instance, if in 5 kgs of paneer, if only 4.5 kgs of paneer are delivered, or is consumable, then it would lead to a higher Food Costs.
+For instance, if you order 5 kg paneer but only 4.5 kg is delivered or is consumable, then it would lead to a hike in your food cost.
 The purchasing department should make sure that all the products finally delivered to the restaurant are of the right amount and quality.

 4. Yield Management

 The yield of an ingredient means the portion of the ingredient that can actually be used in making a dish.
-For example, when you purchase 5 Kg of chicken, how much of that chicken meat can actually be used must be taken into consideration.
-Here, you need to consider standardization of recipes and portion sizes while calculating the yield and raw material purchase.
+For example, when you purchase 5 Kg of chicken, how much of that chicken can actually be used must be taken into consideration.
+While calculating the yield and raw material purchase, you need to consider standardization of recipes and portion sizes.

-You can also try to boost the yield for some ingredients by reusing them in several dishes and storing well for a longer span of use.
-For example, the aroma and flavour of condiments can be retained by infusing them in water and using that water for cooking purposes.
+You can also try to boost the yield for some ingredients by reusing them in several dishes and storing them for longer use.
+For example, the aroma and flavor of condiments can be retained by infusing them in water and using that water for cooking purposes.
 In this way, the condiment can be used in several dishes instead of just one.

 The next step of controlling food cost is storage.
-The raw materials must be stored in order to increase the shelf life of raw materials and usage for a prolonged time.
+The raw materials must be stored in a way that increases their shelf life and usage.
 It is important to plan when and how much to order by keeping the shelf life of the product in mind to reduce wastage.
-In this case, using a POS that comes packed with the kitchen management tool aids in tracking existing stock of supplies, and setting reminders for purchasing the stock items before the stock comes to an end.
+For this, we suggest using a POS that comes packed with a kitchen management tool, and that aids tracking existing stock of supplies and also sets reminders for purchasing inventory even before it actually comes to an end.

-POSist’s restaurant management software is equipped with tools to manage inventory, kitchen, menu, and recipe to keep an overall check on raw products, wastage as well as thefts and pilferage.
+POSist’s restaurant management software is equipped with tools to manage inventory, kitchen, recipe, and menu to keep an overall check on raw products, wastage as well as thefts and pilferage.

 6. Reporting and Accounting

-In this regard, reporting tools help track raw materials purchased, foods prepared and delivered at the restaurant.
-Use a restaurant point of sale software that includes reporting and accounting tools that present regular data on all activities happening at the restaurant is a good idea.
+In this regard, reporting tools help track raw materials purchased and food prepared and delivered to the restaurant.
+Using a restaurant point of sale software that includes reporting and accounting tools which present a regular report of all activities happening at the restaurant is a good idea.
 These tools can also present data regarding all your fresh orders of raw materials, wasted items and used and unused items.
 This is crucial when it comes to managing your costs.

 7. Analyzing Your Restaurant Food Cost

 Before you start planning and putting things into action, you need to do a market analysis.
-Review similar type of your restaurants and outlets, analyze trends over the last three months and create a plan of action accordingly.
-You need to assess probable traffic of customers, orders, and sales to take an estimation of how much of raw supplies required.
-With a prior plan in place, you can manage and gain control of the Food Cost efficiently.
-Forecasting based on previous trends of food consumption helps you in minimal stocking and provide only the best and freshest produce to your customers.
+Review your restaurants and outlets, analyze trends over the last three months and create a plan of action accordingly.
+You need to assess probable traffic of customers, orders, and sales to take an estimation of the number of raw ingredients required.
+With a prior plan in place, you can manage and gain control of your restaurant food costs efficiently.
+Forecasting based on previous trends in food consumption enables minimal stocking to avoid wastage and provides only the best and freshest product to your customers.

-Do you find these seven tips for managing restaurant Food Costs effective?
-Talk to us and let us know how we can help in reducing the Food Cost and increase the profit margin for your restaurant.
+Do you find these seven tips for managing restaurant Food Cost effective?
+Talk to us and let us know how we can help in reducing the food cost and increase the profit margin for your restaurant.